 Pronator quadratus sign

-The pronator quadratus sign can be an indirect sign of distal forearm trauma.
-It relies on displacement of the fat pad that lies superficial to the pronator quadratus muscle.
+The pronator quadratus sign, also known as MacEwan sign, can be an indirect sign of distal forearm trauma.
+It relies on displacement of the fat pad that lies superficial to the pronator quadratus muscle as seen on a lateral wrist radiograph.

 Displacement, anterior bowing, or obliteration of the fat plane in the setting of trauma may indicate a distal radius or ulna fracture.
 Various studies have described a high specificity but wide-ranging sensitivity for fracture ranging from 26 to 98%; thus a negative pronator quadratus sign does not exclude fracture 1,2,4.